IU-PR/Capstone_project/content/docs/2024/startup_studio/week2.md

 1. **Component Breakdown**:
 * User Interface (UI): The front-end part where users interact with the system.
 This includes pages for registration, login, form submission, and displaying results.
-* IAM Server: Manages user authentication and authorization, communicating with the PostgreSQL database.
+* IAM Service: Manages user authentication and authorization, communicating with the PostgreSQL database.
 * PostgreSQL Database: Stores user information and other necessary data.
-* Manifest Builder Server: Processes the form data and interacts with the Cluster Manager to create namespaces within the Kubernetes cluster.
+* Manifest Builder Service: Processes the form data and interacts with the Cluster Manager to create namespaces within the Kubernetes cluster.
 * Cluster Manager: Manages the Kubernetes cluster, creating new namespaces for each user.
 * Monitoring System: Utilizes Splunk to collect logs and metrics from the Kubernetes cluster.
 * Grafana: Visualizes metrics collected by Splunk.